Interactive first use tour

 OK, I reviewed it completely and added more pages.
 It is still kind of cluncky because of the displaced blocks, but it's good enough for a first plugin version.

-Updated by Alex Aragon about 5 years ago
+Updated by Alex Aragon over 5 years ago

 Actualice el error ocasionado por el botón, debido a un problema en el tpl main-header.tpl de template, adicionalmente agregue un nuevo estilo para el botón del tour.